-If you are self-publishing a book, choosing the right book cover style is just one of the many choices you will have to make.
+If you are self-publishing a book, choosing the right book cover design is just one of the many choices you will have to make—but it’s one of the most important.
+Thankfully, book cover ideas abound for as sources of inspiration—just take a little stroll through your neighborhood bookstore or go online to the bestseller lists.

 A suitable cover for your book can help attract readers that would never otherwise discover it.
 The wrong cover can condemn your book to failure, no matter how good the content happens to be.

-So how do you make sure your book cover design ideas give you the best chance of success?
+So how do you choose from your book cover ideas, to give your book the best chance of success?

-One way is to take inspiration from this year’s bestselling books.
+One way is to take inspiration from recent bestselling books.
 By analyzing and appreciating bestselling book covers, you gain design inspiration that is aligned with the expectations of contemporary readers.

 A nonfiction book cover arguably has to do more work than its fiction counterpart.